LZR Racer: Marketing and results

-The LZR Pro and LZR Elite lines were launched on February 13, 2008.
+The LZR Pro and LZR Elite lines were launched on 13 February 2008.
 It was Speedo's campaign focus for the 2008 Summer Olympics, spearheaded by Michael Phelps of the United States.
-They created a holographic (visually generated) video of Michael Phelps wearing the suit which was displayed in London, Sydney, New York, and Tokyo on the day of the suit's release.
+They created a holographic (visually generated) video of Phelps wearing the suit which was displayed in London, Sydney, New York, and Tokyo on the day of the suit's release.

+Within a week of the LZR Racer's release, multiple world records were set by swimmers wearing the suit.

-The Beijing Olympics were successful for those wearing the LZR Racer, with 94% of all swimming races won in the suit.
-98% of all swim medals won and 23 of the 25 world records broken at the Beijing Olympics were won by swimmers wearing the suit.
+The LZR Racer's impact extended to the Beijing Olympics, where 94% of all swimming races were won in the suit.
+98% of all swimming medals won and 23 of the 25 world records broken at the Beijing Olympics were won by swimmers wearing the suit.
 As of 24 August 2009, 93 world records had been broken by swimmers wearing a LZR Racer, and 33 of the first 36 Olympic medals have been won wearing it.

 A problem arose for the Japanese Olympic swimmers, who had exclusive contracts with swimsuit makers Mizuno, Asics, and Descente, preventing them from wearing the Speedo brand suits in the Olympics.
 The Japanese Swimming Federation subsequently decided to allow its athletes to choose their own suits freely.

 FINA rule changes

 Following the December 2008 European Short Course Championships in Croatia, where 17 world records were broken, it was felt there was a need to modify the rules surrounding swimsuits.
 The combined effects of the LZR both compressing the body and trapping air for buoyancy led to many competitors who used the LZR wearing two or more suits for an increased effect.
 This led to some claiming that the LZR was in effect "technological doping".

 At its meeting in Dubai in March 2009, FINA stipulated that swimsuits should not cover the neck, must not extend past the shoulders and ankles, and also limit the suits' thickness and buoyancy.
 In a statement, FINA stated that by avoiding all questions of fabrics, impermeability, and buoyancy, FINA chose to deal with this situation by simply ruling on the lengths of swimsuits.

 FINA wishes to recall the main and core principle that swimming is a sport essentially based on the physical performance of the athlete.

-In an abrupt reversal of opinion, the FINA Congress voted almost unanimously to revert its previous policy and ban all body-length swimsuits.
-The decision was taken in Rome on July 24, 2009, during the 2009 World Aquatics Championships.
-The new policy states that men's swimsuits may maximally cover the area from the waist to the knee, and women's counterparts from the shoulder to the knee.
-They also ruled that the fabric used must be a "textile" or a woven material and that a suit may not have any fastening devices such as a zipper (drawstrings on male jammers are allowed).
-FINA did not specify what they meant by "textile".
-The new regulations took effect on January 1, 2010.
+In an abrupt reversal of opinion, the FINA Congress, which was held in Rome on 24 July 2009, during the 2009 World Aquatics Championships, voted almost unanimously to revert its previous policy and ban all body-length swimsuits.
+Men's swimsuits may maximally cover the area from the waist to the knee, and women's counterparts from the shoulder to the knee.
+They also ruled that the fabric used must be a "textile", that is, consisting natural or synthetic yarns woven together.
+With the exception of drawstrings on male jammers, suits must not have any fastening devices such as a zipper.
+The new regulations took effect on 1 January 2010.